-"Fair dealing" is not defined in law, but it's generally understood as use of the work in a way that doesn't impact on the rights-holder's economic opportunities.
+"Fair dealing" is not defined in law, but it's generally understood as use of the work in a way that doesn't impact on the rights-holder's commercial opportunities.
 Making a copy to share privately with other researchers or participants who have no commercial interest in the outcome is likely to be fair.
 Sharing that copy with industry partners, an audience who have paid to be present, or a publisher who intends to market the work, may be harder to defend as fair dealing.

 Research materials you have accessed overseas will be subject to the copyright law of that jurisdiction, which may be more restrictive.
 Seek advice locally.